METEO 3 Lesson 5 Images

 Text description of the visible satellite loop of the United States images (0:03)

 The loop is a satellite view of the continental United States with parts of Mexico and Canada visible.
 The map displays state boundaries in bright blue lines.
-Various cloud formations can be seen across the country, with thick, white clouds covering regions in the central and eastern areas.
+The video begins with the screen completely black other than the outline states/countries because the sun has yet to rise.
+After the sun rises, various cloud formations can be seen across the country, with thick, white clouds covering regions in the central and eastern areas.
 The western United States shows patches of clouds, but it is mostly clear.
 To the northwest, swirling cloud patterns are visible over the Pacific Ocean, indicating a weather system.
 Black areas represent cloud-free zones.
 The image shows the time and date at the bottom.

 Credit: College of DuPage